 I kept talking to him as I cleaned him.
 I found a blanket and placed it over him.
 The phone rang.
 I went back to work, and waited.

 Three of us slept in our bed that night, huddled into each other.
 My feet grew cold and kept looking for something to lie against.
-Around midnight I disentangled myself, got up and lay on his couch, covering myself with his quilt.
+Around midnight I got up and lay on his couch, covering myself with his quilt.
 It smelled nothing like him.
 It smelled instead like it needed to be washed.

 I wept.
 It was so stupidly unfair.

 The hole in daily life was unendurable.
 We moved the couch into another room.
 Minutes, hours, nights, days, weeks, months went by.
 I gathered everything of his I could find and packed it all away, but for some time afterward we found stray balls hidden under chairs.
-My toe smarted from the mangled rawhide strip caught between a corner of the rug and the baseboard.
+My toe smarted from the hardened rawhide strip caught between a corner of the rug and the baseboard.
 I unearthed cans of dog food from the back of the cupboard.

 I missed our talks.
 The silent form on the couch behind me as I worked.
 My shadow when I got up.
 The park.
 Rituals.